 The internet offers an amazing array of online classes in photography, art, DIY, craft, design, music, and freelance entrepreneurship.
 I am not one to watch tv very often, instead, I find myself looking at online videos that foster insight and knowledge.
 Over the years I have established a few resources I continue to visit that provide quality learning resources for creatives.
-Finding where to go online for quality learning can be daunting so today I thought I would share that with you, here are my top 5 learning resources for creatives or for anyone looking for something new and fun to learn.
+Finding where to go online for quality learning can be daunting so today I thought I want to share my top 5 learning resources for creatives.

 Vloggers, influencers, and creators have the ability to give tips, tricks and offer online courses that are instantly available as soon as they are uploaded to the web.
 The internet is an amazing pool of knowledge and you can learn almost anything from the comfort of your home with a simple search on Google.
 Whether it is a YouTube or TikTok video or a service-oriented website, you can find almost anything in an instant to help with your creative desires.

 Below I have put together my favorite top 5 online learning resources for creatives.
 These sites are guaranteed to offer an abundance of knowledge no matter what your creative genre.
-I included a business-oriented resource because most creatives struggle as independent freelancers.
+I also included a business-oriented resource because most creatives struggle as independent freelancers.
 Online business knowledge is extremely important, especially with branding in today’s market if you want to sell online.
-Each site has offered me a vast array of creative knowledge, content, and unique ideas for growth as a photographer, artist, and independent freelancer.
+Each site has offered me a vast array of creative expertise, content, and unique ideas for growth as a photographer, artist, and independent freelancer.

 #1 Creative Online Courses